-SIA is producing timelines of lived experience using IDI data
+Representative timelines of people's experience using IDI data

-To better understand the lives and experiences of New Zealanders, the SIA is constructing timelines of people's lived experience.
+To better understand the lives and experiences of New Zealanders, the SWA is constructing timelines of people's experience.
 These timelines capture those aspects of people's experiences that are recorded by, or can be inferred from, data in the Integrated Data Infrastructure (IDI).

-This analysis was developed in partnership with The Southern Initiative (TSI) who was seeking to understand the experience of South Auckland families about the birth of a child.
+This research approach was developed in partnership with The Southern Initiative (TSI) who were seeking to understand the experience of South Auckland families around the time of the birth of a child.

-To support this, SIA built timelines of families' journeys from nine months before the birth until six months after.
+To support this, the SWA built timelines of families' journeys from nine months before the birth until six months after.
 A timeline of events in this interval was constructed for the baby, both parents, and any siblings, where these events could be inferred from data in the IDI.
-This timeline was supplemented with summaries of the years either side of the timeline, providing some indication of whether the family had come from and was going to.
+This timeline was supplemented with summaries of the years either side of the timeline, providing some indication of where the family had come from and was going to.